 Professor Hessel is involved with several large scale EU projects and is a previous winner of the AIChE award for Excellence in Process Development Research.

-.
+Guangsheng Luo is a Professor in the Department of Chemical Engineering at Tsinghua University, China, and a Reaction Chemistry & Engineering Editorial Board member.
 He studies the behaviour of chemical reaction systems on a micro-scale, in order to develop efficient, safe and environmentally friendly chemical processes.
 He is also interested in separation technologies and the large scale production of functional materials.
-His scalable nano-precipitation method was published last year in Soft Matter
+His scalable nano-precipitation method was published last year in Soft Matter:

 Modified nanoprecipitation method for polysulfone nanoparticles preparation, Y. Liu, Y. C. Lu and G. S. Luo, Soft Matter, 2014, 10, 3414–3420.

 Professor Luo is the director of the State Key Laboratory of Chemical Engineering.

 Dionisios Vlachos is a professor in the Department of Chemical & Biomolecular Engineering at the University of Delaware, USA, and a Reaction Chemistry & Engineering Editorial Board member.
 His research involves a combination of modelling, simulation and experimental validation for a variety of applications, including understanding catalytic reaction mechanisms and designing chemical reactors and functional materials, leading ultimately to better and safer chemical processes.
 Read his paper in Physical Chemistry Chemical Physics on the Cr(III) catalyzed isomerization mechanism of glucose to fructose: